raindragon14/phi-gateway/CONTRIBUTING.md

 ```

 Enforced by `scripts/check_docstrings.py` in CI.
 One-liner docstrings OK for
 framework patterns and zero-arg functions.
-No em dashes in Python source
-(AGENTS.md convention: use colons, parens, or bullets).

 ## CI Pipeline